Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Highest Altitude: | 4,130m/13,550ft Annapurna Base Camp |

-Now that we have completed the Annapurna Base Trek, we must descend and retrace our steps.
+Now that we have reached the serene Annapurna Base and have explored the area, we must descend and retrace our steps.
 We will follow a path that leads us out of the Annapurna Sanctuary and the Modi River Valley.
-Our goal for today is a quiet stop called Bamboo, which is 2,350 meters (7,700 feet).
-The Bamboo is a small village with forests and only a few teahouses and lodges.
-We might have to make a booking if we are in the ideal trekking season.
-Overnight stay at either teahouse or lodge, depending on which is available.
+Our goal for today is to reach a quiet stop called Bamboo, which is 2,350 meters (7,700 feet) above sea level.
+The Bamboo is a small village with only a few teahouses and lodges.
+Overnight stay at either the teahouse or the lodge, depending on which is available.

 Itinerary Fact | Details |